GabrielTorland/plankton_classification/README.md

 In the second benchmark of this project, the script `ds_utils/ds_balancer_v1.py` was employed to achieve full dataset balance through a combination of undersampling and oversampling techniques.
 In contrast, the third benchmark solely utilized oversampling, which the script `ds_utils/ds_balancer_v2.py` were responsible for.

-## Model

-The model is a convolutional neural network (CNN) trained using the Adam optimization algorithm.
-The architecture of the CNN is defined in the `model.py` file.

-## Training
+## Model & Training

-The model is trained using the `train.py` script.
-The training process can be customized with various parameters such as the number of epochs and the batch size.
+The scripts responsible for training the respective models in this project are housed within the subdirectories of the models directory (e.g., models/resnet).
+Each subdirectory is named to denote the corresponding network undergoing training.
+Predominantly, these scripts are in Jupyter Notebook format, enhancing the readability and interpretability of the code.

 ## Evaluation